CTR-tools/CTR-tools/README.md

 * Given the file list, it will generate BIGFILE.BIG.
 Please note: it will overwrite existing file.
 * If the file listed doesn't exist, it will be written to BIG as a zero-byte entry (for example useful to remove STR thumbnails).

+## mpktool
+Planned to be an extractor for mpk files.
+As of now just prints the list of contained models.

+Usage: mpktool.exe C:\example\somefile.mpk

 ## lng2txt
 Converts LNG files into text files and back.
 LNG files contain all the strings used in the game, thus allows to localize the game in any language based on latin alphabet.